hasky-mode/hasky-stack/README.md

 There are a number of customization options that are available via <kbd>M-x customize-group hasky-stack</kbd>.

+One especially useful feature not enabled by default is `hasky-stack-auto-target`.
+When it's not `nil`, `hasky-stack` won't ask you build/test target using the default automatically (this is what you almost always want anyway).

 ## License

 Copyright © 2017 Mark Karpov